 If you’re just starting to accept credit card payments, a Flat rate plan might be the best to start with.
-If your business is more mature, Interchange plus will likely be more advantageous.
+If your business is more mature, Interchange plus rates will likely be more advantageous.
 Let’s dive into an explanation of each option.

 Flat Rate Pricing